 According to Don Norman, an American researcher, professor, and author, there are three levels of emotions, i.e., visceral, behavioral, and reflective.
 You can use target them while designing a product package:

 - Visceral.
-It is automatic and we born with it.
-It’s all about our likes, dislikes, views we have for things.
+It is automatic and we are born with it.
+It’s all about the likes, dislikes, views we have for things.
 For example, one could have a taste of modern style interior design or one could have a taste of contemporary one.
 Another example could be is that sweet things are preferred over bitter ones.

 - Behavioral which says how we use something.
 How we learn to understand and predict something.
 Does it feel good?

 - Reflective which is the conscious.
 We think back about what we did, whether we liked it or didn’t like it, we evaluate.

 The design is all about fitting people’s needs.
 Sometimes we need something whether it really works well or not.
 And, sometimes, we want something that just makes us feel good.
 For example, a fashion model would love to buy a pair of heels which is very uncomfortable to walk but she likes the way it changes her personality.
 So, we need a balance between the functional and emotional aspects.

 Can product packaging be emotionally engaging?

 Among so many choices available in the market, a consumer tends to pick the one that makes him feel good, but at the same time, is also rational.
 Just think about the last product you bought from the market!
 Did it make you feel excited or have fun?